awsdocs/aws-cpp-developer-guide/doc_source/sdk-metrics.rst

 AWS Enterprise Support.
 SDK Metrics provides information that helps speed up detection and diagnosis of issues occurring in connections to AWS services for AWS Enterprise Support customers.

-As telemetry is collected on each host, it is relayed via UDP to 127.0.0.1 (aka localhost), where the |CW| Agent aggregates the data and sends it to the |SDKM| service.
+As telemetry is collected on each host, it is relayed via UDP to 127.0.0.1 (AKA localhost), where the |CW| Agent aggregates the data and sends it to the |SDKM| service.
 Therefore, to receive metrics, the |CW| Agent is required to be added to your instance.

 The following steps to set up |SDKM| pertain to an |EC2| instance running Amazon Linux for a client application that is using the |sdk-cpp|.